What Makes A Good Photo? – Five Key Elements

 Another significant difference is the ability a painter has to manipulate all the elements in their paintings.
 A painter can pose a person in their studio in Paris and paint their portrait.
 For the background, they could paint in the Sydney Opera House if they wish to.
 The painter is unbound from their location, as a photographer you are bound to yours.

 I am not considering post-processing here.
 This is only relevant to composing and taking single photos with your camera.
-Yes, it is possible to have a large degree of compositional control over what you include and exclude from your photographs.
+Yes, it is possible to have a large degree of compositional control over what you include and exclude from your photographs during post processing.
 But I am talking broadly here as most photographers do not physically manipulate the subject matter of their photographs.

 Photographers Have Limitations